 Let’s talk about the farro first.
 Farro is an ancient grain that has twice as much fiber and protein as modern day wheat.
 It’s pleasanty chewy, nutty, and adds a boost of nutrition to any meal.
 I serve it as a side dish, in salads or in soups like this one.
 I prefer to use Village Harvest farro.
 I love that all of the Village Harvest rice and grain products are globally and ethically sourced.
 The Village Harvest company gives back to the regions in which they source their products by donating 1% of their profits to these causes, as well as 1% of employees’ time to charity work.

 Village Harvest has so many fun rice and grain varieties to try, everything from Jasmine rice and quinoa to the more exotic black rice and freekeh.
 Be sure to visit their online shop to check out all the varieties available.
-Now is a great time to stock up too; if you buy 8 bags you’ll get free priority shipping!

 I like to make my own meatballs to go in this soup.
 If you’re in a pinch, store bought frozen turkey meatballs will also work.
 You can either broil the meatballs in the oven, or simply drop the meatballs into the soup to simmer.